- Home

 Eyeglass Recycling

-Recycle your old eyeglasses at the Village Center.
-We have a Lion's Club eyeglass recycling box at our front desk.
+Recycle your old eyeglasses at City Hall.
+There is a Lion's Club eyeglass recycling box at the front desk.
+City Hall is open 8:00 AM to 4:30 PM Monday through Friday.

 Fluorescent Lamps